 ❓ FAQ

-Java Backend in the Spring Boot ecosystem.
+Java Backend on the Spring Boot ecosystem.
 Additionally — PWA, Web Push, AI integrations (ElevenLabs, OpenAI), payment systems (Stripe).

 Do you take on commercial projects?